Organizing Your Financial Life

 Banks and credit unions are where you can open up basic checking and savings accounts to manage day to day expenses and short term savings.

 Checking accounts are used to store money in the short term until it is needed—like for gas or groceries—or to pay bills.
-You can easily deposit or withdraw money through checks and/or debit cards.
+You can easily deposit or withdraw money through checks, debit cards, or online payments.

-Savings accounts are used to set money aside for use in the future—like for an emergency or a vacation—and allow the money to collect interest.
-While you can withdraw money at any time from a savings account, unlike checking accounts, there are limits on how often you can withdraw money.
+Savings accounts are used to set money aside for use in the future—like for an emergency or a vacation—and can allow the money to collect interest.
+While you can withdraw money at any time from a savings account, unlike checking accounts, there may be limits on how often you can withdraw money.

 Take the time to comparison shop different financial institutions and find services and features that are right for you.